ry4ngch/React-Boilerplates/README.md

 - Integration with Tailwind for styling (installed via npm)
 - Ideal for quick iterations, prototypes, or proof of concept (PoC) development.
+- Prebuilt with Offcanvas Navbar (side nav) and Standard top navbar

 > **Note:**
 > Based on personal experience, it's not advisable to use Tailwind for large-scale project development.
 While Tailwind provides great flexibility and speed in development, its utility-based approach might become difficult to manage as the project grows larger and more complex.